nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Tech savvy NUS Computer Science Student
-* has a need to manage a significant number of files
+* Has a need to manage a significant number of files
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Reasonably comfortable using CLI apps

 **Value proposition**: CS students can manage/access their files by typing
                        and using a simple GUI.
 Help CS students to see file relations easily.